Bridge to Academic Success

 Brooklyn Park, MN 55445

-3. You will be notified in writing (via email) the outcome of your appeal within 7-10 business days.
+3. You will be notified via email of the appeal outcome within 7-10 business days.
 If your academic suspension appeal is approved, and your financial aid suspension appeal is denied, you are responsible for full payment of your tuition and fees.
 If you choose not to attend you are responsible for dropping your classes by the drop deadline.

-The following criteria will be used as the basis for an appeal:
+The following criteria is considered as a basis for an appeal:

 - Medical or mental health issues – A doctor’s statement on letterhead is required as documentation.